durasj/Polite-UDP-Transfer/README.md

 # "Polite" UDP File Sharing using Broadcast

 Non-serious project to get my feet wet in UDP Datagrams and Electron.
 Not suitable for use in the real world.
-Can overload the network with binary UDP packets if large files are transfered.
+Can overload the network with binary UDP packets if large files are transferred.

 ![Screenshot](res/screen.jpg)